Mesa, AZ 85213

 When dealing with contracts, it is important to understand that there are two possible general bodies of law that could come into play, the Uniform Commercial Code (UCC) and the common law of contracts.
 Because of the differences between the UCC and the common law, whether a contract falls under the UCC or the common law can make a huge difference in the outcome of a contract dispute.
 It could mean the difference between being able to collect punitive damages, discharge or modify a contract, being able to sue under a breach of contract, and whether there was actually a legally recognized contract at all.

-Before discussing the differences between the two governing bodies of law, it is important to understand the type of contract governed by each body of law, you may want to get help from the MK Law team for this.
+Before discussing the differences between the two governing bodies of law, it is important to understand the type of contract governed by each body of law, you may want to get help from a Phoenix business law firm for this.
 The UCC applies to the sale of goods and securities, whereas the common law of contracts generally applies to contracts for services, real estate, insurance, intangible assets, and employment.
 If the contract is for both the sale of goods and for services, the dominant element in the contract controls.
 There are many subtleties in these general categories, and different states implement the UCC differently.